stevejhiggs/blog/src/content/blog/learning-python.md

 - run `pip -r requirements.txt`
 - open vscode, wonder why it shows all your packages as missing, realise you need to manually set the virtualenv

-All of this set off "This can't be what people actually do, right?" alarm bells in my head and set me off to go find [Poetry](https://python-poetry.org/).
-Maybe I'm using it wrong?
+All of this set off "This can't be what people actually do, right?" alarm bells in my head and set me off to go find [PDM](https://pdm-project.org/).
+Maybe I was using it wrong?

 ### Getting testing running was much harder than it should be

-I'm using pytest for testing and while writing tests themselves was simple, getting the tests consistently running when I ran `poetry pytest` was incredibly painful due to subtle differences in how python resolves files when ran directly and how the pytest executable resolves files.
+I'm using pytest for testing and while writing tests themselves was simple, getting the tests consistently running when I ran `pdm pytest` was incredibly painful due to subtle differences in how python resolves files when ran directly and how the pytest executable resolves files.
 Eventually figured it out with some semi-magical config settings but unfortunately most of the advice online amounted to "I randomly poked and moved files around until it worked and now I don't touch it".

 Well that and I spent a number of hours wondering why my test was not running then realised I hadn't actually written one :)

-### Missing simple task runner

-While poetry has a task runner it relies on having a python entry point.
-Sometime its really useful to just be able to call an executable.
-E.g pytest or the ruff linter.

 ## Overall